(Yup, photo by me)

 “A veteran who is gay, and a poet, and trying to be an actor—I’m in!” —Elena

-Rick: “• I just love the Jed character • Turns of phrase brilliant • Really impressed w/the characterized pt of view”
+Rick: “• I just love the Jed character • Turns of phrase brilliant • Really impressed w/the characterized point of view”

 “Captivating…Want to know what’s happening including the audition.
 Feels important.
 Drives the story…Times Square description excellent.” —Alan